hyphz/hyphz.github.io/data/texts.md

 an attack, you gain an additional use of this power.
 @@Tactics8+
 Two allies of your choice may spend a Move Action immediately. when you roll a 3-6 on an attack, you gain an additional use of this power.
+@@LimberTactics1+
+You and one ally of your choice may spend Move Actions immediately. when you roll a 5 or 6 on an attack, you gain an additional use of this power.
+@@LimberTactics4+
+You and one ally of your choice may spend Move Actions immediately. when you roll a 3-6 on an attack, you gain an additional use of this power.
+@@LimberTactics8+
+You and two allies of your choice may spend Move Actions immediately. when you roll a 3-6 on an attack, you gain an additional use of this power.
 @@Heal1+
 Target may regain HP equal to half its maximum (rounded down) and pick one of the following options: